 ---|---|---|

 Class instructors: Classes at the VWA main dojo (Dunbar and Kerrisdale) are taught by our instructional team consisting of Chief Instructor Ishiyama Sensei, Deputy Chief Instructor Valentine Kabanets Sensei, and the senior blackbelt members.
-Classes at SFU Aikikai are taught by Valentine Kabanets Sensei.
+Friday classes are specifically for beginners or anyone who wants to work on Aikido basics; to be taught by Phil Kirwin Sensei.

 See this VWA notice regarding our COVID policy.